Springvale Junction: Notoriety

-It is by far the worst blackspot intersection in Melbourne.
+In terms of safety, it is by far the worst blackspot intersection in Melbourne.
 With the improvements to St Kilda Junction and Flemington Junction, Springvale Junction now has the most accidents of any intersection in Melbourne.
-It is also a nightmare for both traffic and safety if the traffic lights at the intersection fails.

 Improvements

-The shopping centres make upgrades to Springvale Junction impossible.
-However, alternative thoroughfares have been built to ease the congestion:

-The Monash Freeway takes much of the city traffic off Princes Highway.

-The upgrade of Westall Road directs south-bound traffic from the west around Springvale Junction, and the slowest part of Springvale Road.
+The shopping centres make upgrades to Springvale Junction harder to implement, with any potential grade separation of the Princes Highway needing significant land acquisitions.
+However, alternative thoroughfares have been built to ease the congestion on the Princes Highway, such as the Monash Freeway and EastLink.
+Westall Road also directs south-bound traffic from the west around Springvale Junction, and the slowest part of Springvale Road.
+In addition, the Dingley Arterial, which connects with the existing Westall Road, attracts Dandenong traffic away from the junction.
+Removal of the railway crossing at Springvale Road as part of the LXRP has also reduced delays.

-EastLink should take traffic off Springvale Road.

-The Dingley Arterial, which connects with the existing Westall Road Extension attracts Dandenong traffic away from the junction.

-Removing the railway crossing at Springvale to improve safety and punctuality with both road traffic and trains and therefore unclog Springvale Road.
+Consultation of community

+In 2016, VicRoads consulted the community on how best to improve the intersection, with a survey conducted as to what community members would find acceptable.

+Popular potential improvements (>50% of those surveyed would find it good or acceptable):